zettastor/zettastor.github.io/src/pages/en/compile.md

 ```

 ### Other Architecture and Platform

+As a general rule, the simplest way is to download a pre-built binary.
+If you would like to build from source code, please refer to the links below for details.

+- __Apache Thrift__: To build Thrift from source look at [installation instructions](https://thrift.apache.org/docs/install/).
+Pay attention to the OS notes, there are are some system specific requirements.

+- __Protocol Buffers (Protobuf)__: First check whether you can download a [Protobuf 3.5.1 pre-built binary](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.1).
+If you would like to build protoc binary from source, see the [installation instructions](https://github.com/protocolbuffers/protobuf/blob/main/src/README.md).

+## III.
+Compiling the code

+### Verification of Requirements
 To compile ZettaStor DBS, you need:
 - Java Development Kit (JDK) 11
 - Apache Maven 3.5 or higher